 So often the fitness world places a focus on muscle strength, fat loss, muscle building, and/or performance.
+Here we want let you know that we found that strength training demonstrates its superior means of improving bone strength and reducing the Risk of Fracture.

 Although all of these are front and center in the world of fitness on a regular basis, what about bone strength and integrity?